 Three visual tool modules are linked to the ckstr command.
 They are errstr (which formats and displays an error message on the standard output), helpstr (which formats and displays a help message on the standard output), and valstr (which validates a response).
-These modules should be used in conjunction with Framed Access Command Environment (FACE) objects.
-In this instance, the FACE object defines the prompt.

 The following options are supported:

 Defines the default value as default.
 The default is not validated and so does not have to meet any criteria.